 Then a few months ago, my Facebook messages inbox exploded.
 “Have you seen this?”
 “Do you take this?”
 “This is amazing!”

 Friends and family members were sending me articles about CBD—a hemp-based, non-psychoactive oil that contains cannabidiol—that had been shown to stop seizures in their tracks.

 What is CBD oil?

-Also try: They Call Her Alfie’s CBD Pulse Point Serum which assists in helping you become relaxed and content.
-It’s a subtle serum containing 300mg of organic Colorado grown cannabidiol, and sweet citrus essential oils.
+Also, try: They Call Her Alfie’s CBD Pulse Point Serum which assists in helping you become relaxed and content.
+It’s a subtle serum containing 300mg of organic Colorado-grown cannabidiol and sweet citrus essential oils.
 It also acts as pain relief when applied directly to areas of tension, such as muscles, so it’s a win-win!

-Bacon had said that I might need to try two full droppers worth of the oil to really feel its benefits.
-I knew that I had an incredibly busy and stressful day ahead of me—I needed to fit in a five mile run before work, had lots to do at the office, was scheduled for a busy event in the middle of the day, and had a 2-hour meditation class later that night which would require a lot of mental clarity.
+Bacon had said I might need to try two full droppers worth of the oil to feel its benefits.
+I knew that I had an incredibly busy and stressful day ahead of me—I needed to fit in a five-mile run before work, had lots to do at the office, was scheduled for a busy event in the middle of the day, and had a 2-hour meditation class later that night which would require a lot of mental clarity.
 Tentatively, I squirted two droppers of CBD oil into my bulletproof coffee and sipped away.

 When I landed at my desk, I was ready to work, and I felt I could focus and accomplish more in a shorter period.
 The real test, though, was when I had to drive through bumper-to-bumper traffic in downtown LA to get to the Indie Beauty Expo—and I could do it with absolutely zero road rage … a big thing for me!